Chances are an interviewer will ask you at least one or two situational interview questions during your next interview.

 Action: Think about what action(s) you took to overcome the challenge.
-This is the perfect opportunity to highlight some of your skills, so think specifically about the hard and soft skills you utilized.
+This is the perfect opportunity to highlight some of your skills, such as problem solving skills and communication skills, so think specifically about the hard and soft skills you utilized.

 Result: What was the outcome?
 You'll want to tie this situation up with a nice bow.
-To make your answer as strong as possible, think about quantitative results and highlight those numbers.
+To make sure your answer to the hiring managers is as strong as possible, think about quantitative results and highlight those numbers.
 Did you increase output by 20 percent?
 Secure another $20,000 partnership?
 The more specific and concrete you can get, the better.

 To help you prepare for the situational interview even more, here are some common situational interview questions — plus examples of ways you could answer them.

-By asking this question, employers want to see how you work with others.
+By asking this question, the hiring manager wants to see how you work with others.
 They also want to know you can resolve conflict on your own, when possible.